-Flows recorded in Needles Creek reduce through the reach between SH1 and Seddon Street, indicating a 'loss' of water to the underlying gravel.
+Flows recorded in Needles Creek also reduce through the reach between SH1 and Seddon Street, indicating a 'loss' of water to the underlying gravel (Figure 3-6).

-Removing the recorded flows at Needles Creek from flows recorded in the Flaxbourne River downstream of the confluence still does not account for a gain in flow over the lower reach of the Flaxbourne.
+Subtracting the flows measured at Needles Creek from those measured in the Flaxbourne River downstream of the confluence, does not account for a gain in flow over the lower reach of the Flaxbourne River.
 It is therefore likely that water is 'gained' from the underlying gravel over this reach of river.